AndresL230/AndresL230/README.md

 I'm a Computer Science and Finance student at **Boston University** passionate about building practical solutions that make a difference.
 I love combining technology with real-world applications, especially in the financial, data science, and news technology domains.

-- **PennApps XXVI Best Design Winner** for Noogie - a news clustering and visualization platform
+- **PennApps XXVI Best Design Winner** for noogie - a news clustering and visualization platform
 - Currently building **Stock Portfolio Insights** - a full-stack portfolio management platform with AI recommendations
 - Built a comprehensive **Personal Financial Tracker** to help manage expenses and analyze spending patterns
 - Always learning new technologies and improving my development skills